A topic category for each abstract must be selected during the submission process; the abstract topics are as follows:

 Poster Number (P Number)

 All poster presenters will receive a poster number e.g. p444.
 This will be used onsite for the poster board number.
-This poster number will also be referenced in the Final Programme, where the title of the abstracts and the authors’ details will be mentioned, as well as on the congress website, where all abstracts will be published.
+This poster number will also be referenced in the programme book, where the title of the abstracts and the authors’ details will be mentioned, as well as on the congress website, where all abstracts will be published.

 Poster Presentation Guidelines